Host–guest chemistry: Sensing

 Silicon surfaces functionalized with tetraphosphonate cavitands have been used to singularly detect sarcosine in water and urine solutions.

-Traditionally, chemical sensing has been approached with a system that contains a covalently bound indicator to a receptor though a linker.
+Traditionally, chemical sensing has been approached with a system that contains an indicator covalently bound to a receptor though a linker.
 Once the analyte binds, the indicator changes color or fluoresces.
 This technique is called the indicator–spacer–receptor approach (ISR).
 In contrast to ISR, indicator-displacement assay (IDA) utilizes a non-covalent interaction between a receptor (the host), indicator, and an analyte (the guest).
 Similar to ISR, IDA also utilizes colorimetric (C-IDA) and fluorescence (F-IDA) indicators.
 In an IDA assay, a receptor is incubated with the indicator.
 When the analyte is added to the mixture, the indicator is released to the environment.
 Once the indicator is released it either changes color (C-IDA) or fluoresces (F-IDA).